FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 The pilot subsystem in your Delivery by Drone service is critical to your service.
 You want to ensure that connections to the pilots can survive a VM outage without affecting connectivity.
 What should you do?

 -Deploy a load balancer to distribute traffic across multiple machines.
+_(Incorrect.
+Cloud Load Balancing helps distribute traffic across machines in multiple instance groups.
+It does not heal or scale VMs.)_

 -Configure proper startup scripts for your VMs.